vikash-ftw/Hyperledger-Fabric-v2/README.md

 > :memo: **Note:** From now on 'FabricV2_SampleNetworkApp' will be our project_home.

-4. Run _./scripts/start_fabric-ca.sh_ from project_home dir -> to start fabric-ca containers needed for crypto-materials
+4. Run _./scripts/start_fabric-ca.sh_ from project_home -> to start fabric-ca containers needed for crypto-materials

    - Check new fabric ca containers will be up and running.
    - Also check fabric-ca (volume dir for fabric-ca containers) created under ./organizations